wingunder/redis-plus-plus-modules/README.md

    3) "ver"
    4) (integer) 20205
 ```
-In the above example, only the BloomFilter module is loaded.
+In the above example, the BloomFilter module is loaded, which supplies
+BloomFilter (BF), CuckooFilter (CF), Count-Min-Sketch (CMS) and Top-K
+(TOPK).

 The `./test` directory contains test cases for all implemented API
-calls to the implemented modules.
-In order to run the tests, simply
+calls.
+In order to run the tests, simply run:
-run:

 ```shell
 make test